-ABA for adults with autism incorporates a number of strategies that use scientific learning and behavior principles to encourage the increase of desired learning and behavior, as well as the decrease of unwanted behavior (e.g., aggression, self-injurious behavior).
+ABA for adults with intellectual and developmental disabilities incorporates a number of strategies that use scientific learning and behavior principles to encourage the increase of desired learning and behavior, as well as the decrease of unwanted behavior (e.g., aggression, self-injurious behavior).
 ABA has significant research supporting its effectiveness in helping individuals reach successful outcomes in many areas including language, daily living skills, social skills, and academic skills.

 ABA was first developed by Ivar Lovaas based on the work of B.F.
 Skinner.
 Early forms of ABA included using reinforcement and punishment, but ABA no longer utilizes punishment as part of its application.
 Today, data is taken on every response and any behavior the individual may be exhibiting.
 The data is collected throughout the day and is used to drive ongoing interventions.